jinyihan1001/jinyihan.github.io/_pages/research.md

 <br/>
 Observing the accuracy curves, it was noted that the network employing both the MC-CNN for multi-channel parallel feature extraction and the CNN classification module improved classification accuracy by 0.87% compared to the baseline model using only the CNN classification module.
 Additionally, the network with MC-CNN reached a stable state within 165 iterations.
 Furthermore, when the ECA module was introduced alongside the MC-CNN, the recognition accuracy of the model further increased to 99.62%, and the convergence speed significantly improved, requiring only 97 iterations to reach a stable state.

-2.Robotic Ultrasound Imaging (The University of Hong Kong)
+2.Robotic Ultrasound Imaging (in HKU)
 ======

 Background